hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 <img src="../img/pre_mitoFr_pca.png" width="600">
 </p>

-Based on this plot, we can see a rather distinct clustering of 'High' mitochondrial ratios in the group of cells on the right-hand side of the plot, and very few cells with 'High' in the lobes of cells on the left-hand side of the plot.
+Based on this plot, we can see that there is a different pattern of scatter for the plot containing cells with "High" mitochondrial expression.
+We observe that the lobe of cells on the left-hand side of the plot is where most of the cells with high mitochondrial expression are.
+For all other levels of mitochondrial expression we see a more even distribution of cells across the PCA plot.
 Since we see this clear difference, we will regress out the 'mitoRatio' when we identify the most variant genes.

 ## Normalization and regressing out sources of unwanted variation using SCTransform